 Description

-The Veritas Access 3340 NAS Storage System is a software-defined, scale-out NAS platform engineered to elevate enterprise data storage for unstructured workloads.
+Veritas Access 3340 NAS Storage System is a software-defined, scale-out NAS platform engineered to elevate enterprise storage for unstructured data workloads.
 Designed to simplify management while delivering robust performance, the 3340 unifies file, object, and cloud-tiered storage within a single global namespace.
-Built for reliability and governance, it helps IT teams accelerate data-driven initiatives, reduce storage sprawl, and align storage strategy with business goals.
-By decoupling software from hardware, this solution offers flexible deployment, easier upgrades, and predictable costs—making it a compelling choice for media libraries, analytics datasets, large-scale file shares, and other demanding unstructured workloads.
+By decoupling software from hardware, this solution provides flexible deployment, easier upgrades, and predictable costs—making it an ideal choice for media libraries, analytics datasets, large-scale file shares, and other demanding unstructured workloads.
+Its scale-out architecture preserves performance as you add nodes, enabling seamless growth from terabytes to petabytes without disruptive migrations or forklift upgrades.
+With centralized management and automation across the cluster, Veritas Access delivers policy-based provisioning, health monitoring, automated updates, and non-disruptive maintenance, so IT teams can focus on delivering data-driven insights rather than juggling infrastructure.
+Multi-protocol access with a global namespace ensures users and applications can access data via NFS, SMB, or object interfaces, empowering teams to work the way they prefer.
+And with advanced data protection, cloud readiness, and efficiency features, the 3340 helps organizations accelerate data-driven initiatives while reducing storage sprawl and maintaining governance across diverse workloads.

 Technical Details of Veritas Access 3340 NAS Storage System